Team

 Projects Manager

 Janis has been part of the Minwashin team since 2022.
-Managing to multiple projects of the organism, she knows how to put her nose to the grindstone to promote the organization’s many projects.
-A cheerful, creative and athletic person, Janis grew up in a small village in Témiscamingue before leaving to study sociology in Quebec City and Montreal, then returning to work for Radio-Canada ICI Abitibi-Témiscamingue.
-Insatiable cook and Dungeons & Dragons player, she identifies with the dog, because she’s loyal and always excited about what’s going on around her.
+Managing to multiple projects of the organism, she knows how to put her nose to the grindstone to promote them the best she can.
+A creative and athletic person, Janis grew up in a small village in Témiscamingue before leaving to study sociology in Quebec City and Montreal, then returning to work for Radio-Canada ICI Abitibi-Témiscamingue.
+A cook and insatiable Dungeons & Dragons player, Janis is like a wolf: she needs her pack, and knows how to be both serious when hunting and playful when it comes to play.

 Cédric Corbeil